 1. Roald Dahl Book Themed Gifts

-Looking back at my innocent childhood and days of Roald Dahl, my naïve and virgin eyes had no idea that Willy Wonka had causally murdered off greedy little children in Charlie and the Chocolate Factory.
+Looking back at my innocent childhood and days of Roald Dahl, my naïve and virgin eyes had no idea that Willy Wonka had casually murdered off greedy little children in Charlie and the Chocolate Factory.
 The cute and always dumbfounded Big Friendly Giant wasn’t a stereotype of no schooling but instead a misguided and large whimsical friend.
 The racial stereotypes in The BFG are not quite so…friendly.

 Yet, who didn’t love James and the Giant Peach, Matilda, and The Witches?
 While I will always struggle with the subtle, not always PC messaging throughout Roald Dahl’s writing, his sometimes crude and classic stories offer a magical escape for those in less fortunate worlds.
 The message of perseverance and kindness always breaks through.
 Those with large hearts come out on top.